IBM/analyze-insights-on-startup-using-watson-studio/README.md

 ![](doc/source/images/DB2_Warehouse_Credentials.png)

 * In your `credentials_1` variable note down the `username` field, like DASHXXXX.
 This will be later used in various instances in this pattern.
+* On the top right corner click on the `10/01` tab and click on `browse`.
+Download the file- [company_list](company_list.json) and upload this file from your file system.
+* In section 3 of the notebook, the cell under ` Insert Pandas Dataframe of the company_list.json file`.
+Ensure the dataframe is saved as `df_data_1`.
 * In the notebook go to the last section `Store and Add table in DB2 Warehouse`, and replace DASHXXXX with the your Schema name-

 ![](/doc/source/images/notebook_config.png)